gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -c, --clouds CLOUD               Specify clouds to refresh costing for.
         --all                        Refresh costing for all clouds.
 This can be used instead of --clouds --date DATE                  Date to collect costing for.
 By default the cost data is collected for the end of the previous job interval (hour or day).
+        --period PERIOD              Period in the format YYYYMM to process invoices for.
+Default is the current period.
+This is an alias for the --date option.
+        --rebuild                    Rebuild invoices for period.
+Only applies to mode=costing.
     -Q, --query PARAMS               Query parameters.
 PARAMS format is 'foo=bar&category=web' -y, --yes                        Auto Confirm
     -O, --option OPTION              Option in the format -O field="value"